March 2-7, 2014

 Fort Worden State Park, Port Townsend, Washington

-~ 2012 Explorations Participant
+~ 2013 Explorations Participant

-Work with gifted professional artist-faculty in the world of arts and ideas, creative risk-taking, and professional practices.
+Students work with gifted professional artist-faculty in the world of arts and ideas, creative risk-taking, and professional practices.
 Each day is divided into four workshop sessions.
-Choose your main interest as your core subject, and explore by learning about other art forms in your other three classes.
+Students start the day with their main interest, or core class, then explore different genres in their other three classes.
 Throughout the week, there is time in the schedule to connect with nature and explore the trails, beaches and historic monuments at Fort Worden State Park.
 Each evening, the artist faculty show and talk about the work they do; these presentations are followed by snacks and hang-out time in the dorm.
 On Thursday night, the student showcase takes the stage, with friends and family invited to see your work!

-Hip Hop Dance (Rex Kinney)
+Hip-Hop Dance (Rex Kinney)

 Returning by popular demand, this energetic urban dance style incorporates several different styles and techniques into a fun hip hop routine.
 As a great cardio and conditioning work-out, learn some basic to advanced moves and dance combinations.
 Come challenge yourself and build your dance repertoire or just have fun!

 Japanese Taiko Drumming (One World Taiko)

 Teachers Nancy Ozaki and Gary Tsujimoto of One World Taiko introduce you to Japanese culture through the study of Japanese drumming.
 Learn the history of taiko in Japan and the United States as they teach the intricacies of Japanese drumming.
 Learn from their drumming style, which is energetic and athletic with a mix of modern and traditional rhythms and whole body movements similar to the martial arts.

 Spoken Word (Nicco Annan)